DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/publishing_notebooks_into_the_DLC_main_cookbook.md

     ```

 ## Steps
-1. Double check for spelling and grammatical errors (on [Grammarly](#https://grammarly.com/) or by using Jupyter notebook's spellcheck extension called `spellchecker`).
+1. Double check for spelling and grammatical errors (on Grammarly - https://grammarly.com/ or by using Jupyter notebook's spellcheck extension called `spellchecker`).
     ***
     ```
     jupyter nbextension enable spellchecker/main